razvii22/bakery-wiki/wiki/people/razvii.md

 # Hobbies

-Raz's free time is spent managing the Twitch channel, from which all adventures are streamed, together with <a href="../jeremy.md">Jeremy</a> and <a href="../brent.md">Brent</a>.
+Raz's free time is spent managing the Twitch channel, from which all adventures are streamed, together with [Jeremy](jeremy.md) and [Brent](brent.md).
 He spends huge efforts to make the tiniest changes to create a beautiful, total aesthetic that is pleasing to watch.
 The background, the character presentations, the total layout...
 Like a true engineer he works his way to a wonderful end result.

 # Likes

 A quaint little shop prepares hotdogs that Raz happens to adore.
 They perfectly melt in combination with Raz's non-human saliva.

+Aside from that, like any non-anthropomorphic entity, Raz likes to devour souls, open portals, sip tea and revive the dead.
+As long as people suffer, Raz will always be happy :\).